spesmilo/electrum-server/HOWTO.md

 need to install "by hand": `JSONRPClib`.

     $ sudo easy_install jsonrpclib

-Then carry out the steps in README.leveldb to get your system ready for leveldb setups.
+    $ sudo apt-get install python-openssl

 ### Step 6.
+Install leveldb

+    $ sudo apt-get install python-leveldb

+See the steps in README.leveldb for further details, especially if your system doesn't have the python-leveldb package.

+### Step 7.
 Select your limit

 Electrum server uses leveldb to store transactions.
 You can choose how many spent transactions per address you want to store on the server.